Cincinnati Bearcats football: Early history (1885–1983)

 Chuck Studley left UMass and became the Bearcats' 25th head football coach.
 Under Studley's tutelage, the Bearcats won two conference championships in 1963 and 1964, However, Studley's teams struggled in his other four seasons and Studley was replaced after the 1966 season.
 Oklahoma assistant coach Homer Rice was hired as Studley's replacement.
 After Rice accepted the head coaching position at Cincinnati, Oklahoma's head coach Jim Mackenzie died of a massive heart attack.
 Upon Mackenzie's death, Oklahoma's athletic director and president called Homer Rice to request that he return to replace Mackenzie as head coach at Oklahoma.
 Rice had already hired his staff at Cincinnati and turned down the Oklahoma job to stay committed to his staff at Cincinnati.
 Rice compiled an 8–10–1 record in his two seasons at Cincinnati.
 In 1968, the Bearcats were the nation's top passing team.
 Quarterback Greg Cook was the NCAA's total offense leader with receiver/kicker Jim O'Brien the national scoring champ.
 A year later, Cook earned Rookie of the Year honors as a Cincinnati Bengal.
 Two years later, O'Brien kicked the game-winning field goal for the Baltimore Colts in Super Bowl V. Ray Callahan was promoted from assistant coach to head coach after Rice's departure.
 After a 4–6 campaign in his first season, Callahan's Bearcats posted back to back 7–4 records in 1970 and 1971.
 However, a 2–9 season in 1972 ended his tenure at Cincinnati.

 UC's fortunes turned around under head coach Tony Mason, who led the Bearcats for four seasons and compiled a 25–19 record.
 Mason's Bearcats started slow, but enjoyed an 8–3 campaign in 1976, after which Mason was offered the head coaching position at Arizona, which he accepted.
 Ohio State assistant coach Ralph Staub was hired as Mason's replacement, and the Bearcats stumbled mightily.
 Staub's Bearcats posted records of 5–4–2, 5–6, 2–9 and 2–9 for a total of 14–28–2.
 Staub was fired following the 1980 season.
 Staub was replaced by Mike Gottfried, who had been head coach at Murray State the previous four seasons.
 Gottfried was able to improve UC's fortunes, posting back-to-back 6–5 records in 1981 and 1982, however, Gottfried left UC for the head coaching position at Kansas after just two seasons.
 Gottfried's record at UC is 12–10.
-Due to a NCAA decision to mandate average attendance of 20,000 for Division I-A programs, Cincinnati was relegated to NCAA Division I-AA for the 1983 season due to consistently low attendance figures.
+Due to an NCAA decision to mandate average attendance of 20,000 for Division I-A programs, Cincinnati was relegated to NCAA Division I-AA for the 1983 season due to consistently low attendance figures.
 Vanderbilt offensive coordinator Watson Brown, brother of legendary coach Mack Brown, replaced Gottfried but he too, left after only a short period of time.
 Brown's 1983 squad posted a 4–6–1 record.
 Brown resigned after the 1983 season to accept the position of head football coach at Rice.